On terms in a dynamical divisibility sequence having a fixed G.C.D with their indices: Calculating the explicit densities of and

 For the second part, by the application of principle of inclusion and exclusion, one sees that

 which on applying (\ref{eq7}) reduces to

-since every squarefree integer $t$ can be written in a unique way as $t=c\cdot d$, where $c$ and $d$ are squarefree integers such that $c\mid k$ and $\gcd(d,k)=1$.
-Also note that the rearrangement of sum could be made possible due to absolute convergence of the sum in Lemma \ref{lm9}. \end{proof}
+since every square-free integer $t$ can be written in a unique way as $t=c\cdot d$, where $c$ and $d$ are square-free integers such that $c\mid k$ and $\gcd(d,k)=1$.
+Furthermore, note that the rearrangement of sum could be made possible due to the absolute convergence of sum in the lemma \ref{lm9}. \end{proof}

-\section{On the density of $\mathscr{A}_{F,G,1}$ for general polynomials $F(x)$}
+\section{On the density of $\mathscr{A}_{F,\,ax+b,\,1}$ for general polynomials $F$}

-\begin{lemma} Let $G(x)=cx+d$ be a polynomial with positive integral coefficients such that $(c,d)=1$, then the density $\delta_{z}$ of integers $n$ such that $\gcd{(G(n),a_{n})}$ is divisible by at least one prime $p\leq z$ exists and is bounded above, i.e, for some positive constants $\alpha$ and $\gamma$. \end{lemma} \begin{proof} Recall that $a_{n}$ and $G(n)$ are periodic modulo primes, hence the set of such indices is a union of finitely many arithmetic progressions and finite subsets of $\mathbb{N}$; thus, we conclude that density $\delta_{z}$ exists.

-Let $\mathcal{L}$ be the set of primes as discussed in the Lemma \ref{lm1}.
-Using standard sieving approaches \cite[Equation 3.3]{gg}, we know that the density of integers $n$ such that $G(n)$ is not divisible by any $\textsl{pretty}$ prime $p<z$ is equal to